jacobobryant/hallway/README.md

 ## Contributing

 Please do.
 Contact me and I'll help you get started.
+(Short version: run `./task dev` to run it locally).

 ## License